 The last audience that you should consider creating for purposes of doing Facebook retargeting in Singapore is Micro Converters.
 What is a micro-conversion?
 This is a conversion that happens on the way to the full or complete conversion.

-For example, if the full conversion is a purchase of a product, the micro-conversions can be adding items to cart or starting the checkout process.
+For example, if the full conversion is a purchase of a product, the micro-conversions can be adding items to the cart or starting the checkout process.
 You need to set up Facebook pixels to track micro conversions accurately.
 As you set up the pixel, focus on the guide on how to create event-based goals for monitoring actions such as button presses.

 Just like the other steps discussed above, go to the audience library and click on “Create Audience” then “Custom Audience”.
 Select “Website Traffic” as the main source of your audience’s information.
 Also: